 To achieve this, ŠKODA engineers came up with several innovations.
 The 1.3-liter engine received a new, eight-port aluminium head to go with the previously used aluminium block.
 With twin Weber DCOE carburettors and a host of other upgrades, it produced 130 hp, transferred to the rear axle through the five-speed gearbox, mated with a limited-slip differential.

 While 130 horsepower may not sound like a lot nowadays, we should realize that not only was it the 1980s, but also that the 130 LR was feather-light.
 The bonnet, doors and engine lid were made of aluminium, the windows were plastic and anything unnecessary was removed from the car.
-Tipping the scales at 720 kg, the LR was much lighter than you would expect from a four-door saloon.
+Tipping the scales at 720 kg, the LR was far lighter than you would expect from a four-door saloon.

 When the 130 LR met its predecessor, the 130 RS, in a direct competition, it quickly proved itself to be quicker and more effective on the rally stage.
 In hands of ŠKODA works drivers like Ladislav Křeček, John Haugland or Pavel Sibera, it made several top-ten finishes in the mere three years of its career.

 In 1987, though, the FIA decision to ban the Group B cars effectively ended the international career of the 130 LR.
-With the new front-engined hatchback ŠKODA Favorit entering the production, it made no sense to develop another version of the tried and true 130 for racing.
+With the new front-engined hatchback ŠKODA Favorit entering production, it made no sense to develop another version of the tried and true 130 for racing.
 Instead, the remaining 130 LRs were used in various rallies in Czechoslovakia, some of them also entering the road course or even autocross races.

 Interested in more about the history of ŠKODA rally cars?
 Follow us on social media and watch out for more articles from this series.
-And in between, you can watch this old video from times when 130 RS was in its prime:
+And in between, you can watch this old video from the times when 130 RS was in its prime: